NPLinker/nplinker-webapp/README.md

 ### Getting Started with Demo Data

-The webapp includes a convenient **"Load Demo Data"** button that automatically downloads and loads sample data for testing.
+The webapp includes a convenient **"Load Demo Data"** button that automatically loads some sample data for you to try.
 Simply:
 1. Open the live demo link above
 2. Click the **"Load Demo Data"** button below the file uploader
 3. The app will automatically download and process the sample dataset from [`tests/data/mock_obj_data.pkl`](https://github.com/NPLinker/nplinker-webapp/blob/main/tests/data/mock_obj_data.pkl)